dstebila/frodokem-internet-draft/draft-longa-cfrg-frodokem.md

 Ephemeral FrodoKEM shall be used for applications in which that same figure is expected to be smaller than 2^8.

+In contrast to eFrodoKEM, standard FrodoKEM incorporates some changes to address certain multi-ciphertext attacks [Annex].
+Specifically, standard FrodoKEM doubles the length of the seedSE value and incorporates a public random salt value into encapsulation (see Table 2).

 # Parameter Sets

 This document specifies the following twelve parameter sets: